inveniosoftware/docs-invenio-rdm/docs/install/index.md

 This guide covers how to install InvenioRDM locally on your machine, how to setup and configure your system for InvenioRDM.

-Checkout the [Deploy Guide](../deployment/index.md) if you are looking for a guide on how to deploy InvenioRDM to a server infrastructure.

 ## Quick start

 #### [1.
 Install CLI tool](cli.md)